Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Modeling

-The justification for modeling the total number of influenza and RSV infections directly via the Normal model obtained via the LNA is computational \citep{fearnhead2014inference, Golightly2015}, by exploiting the availability of closed-form Bayesian updates over the states.
-Modeling counts via a discrete distribution centered at the LNA would require an additional layer of sampling at each observation location for each Markov chain Monte Carlo (MCMC) iteration, which would quickly become computationally infeasible.
+The justification for modeling the total number of influenza and RSV infections directly via the Normal model, obtained via the LNA, is computational (\cite{fearnhead2014inference,Golightly2015}) by exploiting the availability of closed-form Bayesian updates over the states.
+Modeling counts, via a discrete distribution centered at the LNA, would require an additional layer of sampling at each observation location for each Markov chain Monte Carlo (MCMC) iteration which would quickly become computationally infeasible.

-Simulation results in Section \ref{subsec:identify} suggest that using aggregate counts (\ref{lik:Y}) alone leaves some uncertainty about the circulation patterns of individual pathogen infection trajectories, and that the inclusion of the virological data described in Section \ref{sec:data} can aid in disaggregating the dynamics of the two pathogens.
-Denote by $N_1(t_i)$, $N_2(t_i)$, $N_3(t_i)$ the number of virological laboratory tests that identified influenza, RSV, and neither pathogen, respectively, for children under 5 years of age admitted with an ARI during week $i$ at Hospital Central.
+Due to symmetry in the two-pathogen SIR model (Figure~\ref{fig:model1}), conditioning on aggregate counts (\ref{lik:Y}) alone leaves uncertainty about the circulation patterns of individual pathogen infection trajectories.
+Our analysis shows that the inclusion of the virological data, described in Section~\ref{sec:data}, can aid in disaggregating the dynamics of the two pathogens.
+Denote by $N_{1,i}$, $N_{2,i}$, $N_{3,i}$ the number of virological laboratory tests that identified influenza, RSV, and neither pathogen, respectively, for children under five years of age admitted with an ARI during week $i$ at Hospital Central.
 The total number of virological tests is related to the number of infected individuals in the population as follows.
-According to the 2010 census, there were $\Omega_c = 266,761$ children under 5 years of age in San Luis Potos\'i out of a total population of $\Omega = 2,585,518$ (Consejo Nacional de Poblaci\'on, M\'exico).
-Furthermore, available data suggests that approximately $r_h = 0.0005$ of children with reported ARI in the state are admitted to Hospital Central, and are therefore eligible for a virological test.
-Thus, we model the expected number of virological tests that were positive for influenza, RSV, and other background infections, respectively as,
+According to the 2010 census, there were $\Omega _{c} = 266\text{,}761$ children under five years of age in San Luis Potos\'{i} out of a total population of $\Omega = 2\text{,}585\text{,}518$ (Consejo Nacional de Poblaci\'{o}n, M\'{e}xico).
+Furthermore, available data suggests that approximately a proportion $r_{h} = 0.0005$ of children with reported ARI in the state are admitted to Hospital Central and are, therefore, eligible for a virological test.
+Thus, we model the expected number of virological tests that were positive for influenza, RSV, and other background infections, respectively, as